bvm/bvm/README.md

 4. Add `bvm lock` to update the configuration file urls with checksums.
 5. Multiple sub binary download locations (ex. say `npm` were installed from a different zip for `node`).
 6. Add key/value setting storage.
 Example: `bvm setting nodejs/node <key> <value>` and `bvm setting nodejs/node <key>` to get.
 Use this instead of environment variables.
-7. Ability to add to a bvmrc.json via registries or specifying urls.
-For example: `bvm add deno 1.3.1` or `bvm add https://bvm.land/deno/1.3.1.json`

 Large effort: